 Cambridge Econometrics was commissioned by the Joseph Rowntree Foundation to explore the impact of Brexit on poverty in the UK, focusing specifically at the poorest 1/5th of households.

-The analysis models a range of post-Brexit trading agreements, providing detailed results on the potential impacts on the cost of living, wages and employment looking ahead to 2030.
+The resulting analysis found in The Impact of Brexit on Poverty in the UK models a range of post-Brexit trading agreements, providing detailed results on the potential impacts on the cost of living, wages and employment looking ahead to 2030.

 - The analysis shows that, in all scenarios, the cost of living is likely to rise and real wages to fall after the UK leaves the EU in the immediate period, however a ‘no deal’ scenario is likely to have the largest negative effects on costs and wages.